15 ways to earn money whilst studying in Germany

 8.Data entry

 Data entry is another online job where your task is to input a large amount of data from one database to another.
+This is another flexible online job in Germany that students can do in their spare time.

 earn as a student in Germany